 Are Heart Murmurs in Children Dangerous?

 A murmur is simply a sound coming from blood moving in the heart or through blood vessels connected to the heart.
 A child’s heart is smaller and beats faster than an adult heart.
 This creates “turbulence of blood flow” within or leaving the heart, which can be heard with a stethoscope.
 Murmurs can change in intensity, depending on how fast blood is moving through the heart, and may be louder during times of fever, anemia or stress.
 “Innocent murmurs’’ – harmless sounds of the blood flowing through the heart chambers -- can come and go.
 They can be heard one day and not the next.
+The most common kind of heart murmurs found in children and teenagers are "innocent murmurs."

 The majority of murmurs in childhood are benign and do not represent anything wrong with the heart.
 We call these murmurs many different terms: innocent, physiologic, benign, normal or functional.
 They all mean the same thing.
 Many murmurs are picked up on routine medical exams such as annual or sports physicals.
 In most cases, a pediatric cardiologist can listen to a child’s heart and determine if a murmur is an innocent murmur of childhood or deserves further workup.
 Often people will say that they had a murmur as a child that went away.
 It is most likely that they had an innocent murmur of childhood.

 Some murmurs are heard because there are holes in the heart, valves in the heart that leak too much, or are too narrow.
 Those types of murmurs often sound louder and have a different sound than innocent murmurs of childhood.
-If a murmur is found to be associated with a problem with the heart, your pediatric cardiologist will work with Ochsner’s pediatric and congenital heart team at Ochsner Hospital for Children to develop a treatment plan.
+If a murmur is found to be associated with a problem with the heart, your pediatric cardiologist will work with Ochsner’s pediatric and congenital heart team at Ochsner Children's to develop a treatment plan.

 To learn more about Pediatric Cardiology, visit ochsner.org/pediatric-cardiology.